jerryz920/SAFE-latte/docs/safe-misc.md

 ```
 \# post set

-\# fetch from SafeSets to verify post
+\# fetch from SafeSets and verify post
 ```

 #### ToDo: testing the rest of Slang primitives

-[Slang Shell] Slang shell builds an execution environment for a client and exposes defcalls to it to interact with a remote server.
-We documented a [Strong running example](../safe-apps/strong/example-with-slang-shell.txt) to demonstrate using commands to build an envrioment and execute queries.
-We use it for testing.
+[Slang Shell] Slang shell builds an execution environment for a client and exposes defcalls for it to interact with remote SAFE servers.
+We documented a [Strong running example](../safe-apps/strong/example-with-slang-shell.txt)  with commands used to build an envrioment and execute queries.
+We use this for testing.

-#### Run Slang shell with Strong commands
+#### Run Slang shell and load a sequence of Strong commands per the Strong running example
 ```
 CMDs to be segregated from the running example
 ```